-The camera can use the following cards regardless of capacity: If the card is new or was previously formatted by another camera or computer, it is recommended that you format the card with this camera (p.58).
+The camera can use the following cards regardless of capacity: If the card is new or was previously formatted by another camera or computer, format the card with this camera (p.58).

 - CF (CompactFlash) cards

-Type I, UDMA mode 7-compatible.
+- \ Type I, UDMA mode 7-compatible.

+- SD/SDHC\/SDXC\ memory cards

-- SD/SDHC/SDXC memory cards UHS-I cards supported.
+- \ UHS-I cards supported.